How to get pregnant with endometriosis naturally: Tips and strategies

 Regular yoga practices (2-3 times a week), moderate physical activity to your liking, quality sleep (at least 8 hours a night), and spending more time in nature are highly effective strategies for managing stress levels and reducing pain.

-4. Track your menstrual cycle: Monitoring your menstrual cycle greatly helps determine the best days for conception.
-You can consider using ovulation prediction kits and tracking body temperature to identify your fertility window.
+Monitoring your menstrual cycle greatly helps determine the best days for conception.
+You can consider using ovulation prediction kits, tracking basal body temperature, or tracking apps to identify your fertility window.

 It is also recommended to have sex every two to three days throughout the entire cycle.
 But, it is mostly important when you are most likely to ovulate.